 Close to the Náměstí Míru Square, you cannot miss the majestic Art Nouveau building of the Vinohrady Theatre, one of Prague’s oldest and most reputable theatres.

-On November 24, 1907, the majestic Art Nouveau Municipal Theatre of Royal Vinohrady first opened its doors.
-The production was Jaroslav Vrchlický´s play based on the life of Lady Godiva, the 11th century benefactress who supported the townsfolk against her husband´s oppressive taxation by riding naked through the streets of Coventry.
+On November 24, 1907, the majestic Art Nouveau Municipal Theatre of Royal Vinohrady opened its doors.
+The production was Jaroslav Vrchlický´s play based on the life of Lady Godiva, the 11th-century benefactress who supported the townsfolk against her husband´s oppressive taxation by riding naked through the streets of Coventry.

-After the merging of Royal Vinohrady with Prague on February 5, 1922, the theatre building was assumed by Prague Mayor Karel Baxa, in the name of the Czech capital, Prague.
+After the merging of Royal Vinohrady with Prague on February 5, 1922, Prague mayor Karel Baxa assumed the theatre building in the name of the Czech capital, Prague.
 The Vinohrady Theatre became one of the Prague City theatres.

 Towards the end of 1928, a new chief director was appointed; Jan Bor, journalist, critic, and director – successor to the previous director, Jaroslav Kvapil.
 From his artistic time period in the Vinohrady Theatre we can point to dramatic stagings of FM Dostojevsky, with the excellent cast of Zdeněk Štěpánek, Frantisek Smolík, František Kreuzmann, Jiří Plachý, Míla Pačová, or Olga Schneipflugová.

-Between 1935 and 1940, the director of the Municipal Theatre of Royal Vinohrady was Dr Bedřich Jahn, however he was sacked and his post was taken over by Dr Vladimír Říha.
+Between 1935 and 1940, the director of the Municipal Theatre of Royal Vinohrady was Dr Bedřich Jahn; however, he was sacked, and Dr Vladimír Říha took over his post.
 His management lasted less than a year, till September 30, 1941, when the theatre was officially closed to the public.
-The ban lasted till the end of January, 1943.
+The ban lasted till the end of January 1943.
 German filmmakers took possession of the well-maintained building, quite unjustly, and made hay of the interior.
 Nazi propaganda was bitterly contemptuous of everything made by the Czechs, or, to be exact, the Slavonians.

-Not only were interiors destroyed, however, but Hitler managed to drag down several innocent people by ascribing underground activities to them.
+However, interiors were destroyed, but Hitler managed to drag down several innocent people by ascribing underground activities to them.
 Cloakroom attendant Marie Spilková was executed, as well as Anna Letenská, who died in Mauthausen.
 Rest in peace!

-The Vinohrady drama ensemble had to move to the Karlín Variety Theatre, where the director was compelled to start all dramatic activities and the theatre was renamed Kajetán Tyl Theatre.
-František Götz, artistic director, managed to adapt his plans to the inconvenient circumstances.
+The Vinohrady drama ensemble had to move to the Karlín Variety Theatre, where the director was compelled to start all dramatic activities, and the theatre was renamed Kajetán Tyl Theatre.
+František Götz, an artistic director, managed to adapt his plans to inconvenient circumstances.
 The theatre could present its performances, playing to a full house, till the closure of all theatres in August 1944.